znuh/kicad-chm36/README.md

 ### Feeder Note Example: ###
 `0.1uF 25V X5R 10% fp:C_0402_1005Metric pn:CL05A104KA5NNNC`
 Note 1: I usually add the exact part number marked with `pn:` at the end of the Feeder Note.
 This does not break component matching.
-(But you *could* set the KiCad Value to `pn:CL05A104KA5NNNC` to ensure only a feeder with this exact part number does match.
 Note 2: I also prefer to prefix the footprint with `fp:` in the Feeder Note.
 This is also ok because for a match to occur the KiCad footprint identifier (`C_0402_1005Metric`) only needs to be found *somewhere* in the Feeder Note.

 ## Additional Named Feeder Params